dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 ```
 URL Decoded "authorization_details

+**NOTES**:
 - The only mandatory parameter is the type parameter.
 The type parameter is a string that identifies the type of the authorization details.
 All other parameters are optional and up to the implementer to define.
 - An Authorization Request may also be placed on the token endpoint; however, this only narrows the scope of the returned token and does not change the authorization of the client grant.
 When this token is presented to the resource server the narrowed token scope is enforced.

 #### Metadata
 https://datatracker.ietf.org/doc/html/rfc9396#name-metadata

-the RAR spec provides for the advertsiment of the RAR capability through the metadata endpoint.
+the RAR spec provides for the advertisement of the RAR capability through the metadata endpoint.

 ```http
    ...